gesis-quarto/gesis-website/CONTRIBUTING.md

 # Contributing

-The quickest way to have this Quarto theme up and running is using Docker.
+One way to have this Quarto theme up and running is using Docker.
 Run

 ```bash
 docker compose up